 Vasculitis is inflammation of blood vessels that may cause damage, blockage, blood clots, or other symptoms.
-We treat a range of vasculitis-related diseases and conditions.
+The Rheumatology team treats a range of vasculitis-related diseases and conditions.
 The links provided below refer to topics on our Dartmouth-Hitchcock Healthwise® Health Encyclopedia website:

 - Allergic or Hypersensitivity Vasculitis: Hypersensitivity to a drug or foreign agent that leads to inflammation and damage to blood vessels of the skin.